词语站>英语词典>dispelled翻译和用法

 双语例句

-• The sun dispelled the mist.
+• The sun soon dispelled the thick fog over the field.

 • After Lehman, any remaining doubts on the need profoundly to reform the financial sector were dispelled.